Five Star Parent Handbook

 When a traditional holiday falls on a weekend, we observe the holiday in accordance with the national Monday Holiday Bill.
 Because our tuition is set on an annual basis, there is no reduction in tuition for holidays.

 The school opens at 6:30am.
-For insurance reasons parents may not leave their children before this time.
+For insurance reasons and also so we may prepare for the day parents may not leave their children before this time.
 When using the circular driveway, please pull to the right side leaving the left side open for people that are leaving.
 If you like to spend additional time with your child, you can park in the side parking lot.
 Please make sure that your child is next to you when you are going to or from your vehicle.
-Please do not leave children unattended in the car when coming into the school.
+Never leave children unattended in the car when coming into the school.
 We want everyone to be safe.

 Please enter the school through the front door.
 All children must be left in the presence of a staff member and parents must sign their child in on the touch screen monitor.
+It is very important that your child is checked in and out.
+If you need help with this please see the office.
 Encourage independence by letting your child walk into the classroom, rather than being carried.
 Have them help by carrying their belongings and putting them in the appropriate spot.

 When entering the classroom please remember to speak in a low voice.
 Greetings and good byes across the classroom make it difficult to maintain order and concentration.
 A brief entrance and departure in the morning is recommended for parents of toddlers and older children.
 Our teachers want to give children their full attention; therefore if you have any questions or concerns about your child feel free to call between 12:30 and 2:00 or ask the teacher for a conference.
 Your child’s teacher will be more than happy to discuss your child’s progress.
 We encourage all parents to arrive by 9:00am when class and work time begin.
 If you do occasionally arrive late please stop by the office and have someone escort your child to the classroom, so they can integrate the child into the class work without disturbing the teacher’s curriculum.